RyanParsley/skillful-notes/slides.md

 ```

 ???

+That previous example was the right approach for me at the time given the
+context.
+Now, I'm trying to share the benefits of watching that with apps I'm
+not regularly involved in.
+Time to take what I learned about the data and
+promote it to pipeline tasks

 To me, this feels slick.
 You're using the angular cli to generate a source of
 truth, but exposing the data via a focused lense.